practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Chapel/README.md

 Chapel version 2.4.0 is built on LLVM version 18.1.8 (at least in my case).

-In case that a LLVM installation with version 18 has become missing, it can be (re-)installed like this: https://ubuntuhandbook.org/index.php/2023/09/how-to-install-clang-17-or-16-in-ubuntu-22-04-20-04/
+If a LLVM installation with version 18 has become missing, it can be (re-)installed like this: https://ubuntuhandbook.org/index.php/2023/09/how-to-install-clang-17-or-16-in-ubuntu-22-04-20-04/

-Apparently, this procedure also applies to other LLVM versions, like 17, 19, 20 and so on.
+Apparently, this procedure also applies to other LLVM versions, like 17, 19, 20 and so on:

 ```
 $ wget https://apt.llvm.org/llvm.sh